XinKai-Tang/PN-Quant/README.md

 If you find this repository helpful, please consider citing:
 ```
 @article{tang2024pn,
+  author={Tang, Xinkai and Zhu, Zhiyu and Guo, Shengjuan and Liu, Feng and Chen, Yi Ping Phoebe and Huang, Wencai and Zou, Jiani},
+  booktitle={2024 IEEE International Conference on Bioinformatics and Biomedicine (BIBM)},
   title={PN-Quant: An Automated Pulmonary Nodule Quantification Method for Full-Size CT Scans},
-  author={Tang, Xinkai and Zhu, zhiyu and Liu, Feng and Chen, Yi Ping Phoebe and Huang, Wencai and Zou, Jiani},
-  booktitle={2024 IEEE International Conference on Bioinformatics and Biomedicine (BIBM)},
-  pages={},
   year={2024},
-  organization={IEEE}
+  pages={2474-2480},
+  organization={IEEE},
+  doi={10.1109/BIBM62325.2024.10822571}
 }
 ```
-ATTENTION: This paper has not been publicly published yet!!!